 In summary, the ADAGE framework provides a systematic approach to evaluate the alignment score between model explanations and reference explanations.
 High alignment scores, such as those observed in $\text{RE}_\text{case1-2}$ and $\text{RE}_\text{case2-1}$, indicate that the models' decision-making processes closely align with domain knowledge.
 In other words, the models closely follow the reference explanation in their correct predictions.
 On the other hand, low alignment scores, as in $\text{RE}_\text{case1-1}$ and $\text{RE}_\text{case2-2}$, indicate diverse strategies and potential misalignment, which can be further explored.
-This approach allows domain experts to identify models that may not follow established knowledge and provides an additional criterion for model selection alongside existing performance metrics, supporting trustworthiness in DLSS-RS applications.
+This approach allows domain experts to identify models that may not follow established knowledge and provides an additional criterion for model selection alongside existing performance metrics, thereby supporting more trustworthy model selection for operational flood mapping.